Digitalization demands a three-pronged approach

 Digital technologies are generating all kinds of opportunities in virtually every sector.
 At the same time, organizations are faced with the challenge of adequately responding to changing customer needs, new profit models and heightened competition.
-The Consulting Agency Anderson MacGyver bases success in the digital world on three pillars: clarity in the digital direction and agenda, the right organization structure and appropriate technology.
-Data seems to be fourth element that flows through each of these.
+Anderson MacGyver bases success in the digital world on three pillars: clarity in the digital direction and agenda, the right organization structure and appropriate technology.
+Data is the fourth element that flows through each of these pillars.

 “Having your data in order is a precondition for being successful in the modern world.”